 I am an experienced photographer whose work has been recognised with the award of a distinction (LRPS) from the Royal Photographic Society.

-My architectural photography was included in two exhibitions in 2016: "Grey Gardens" at Dundee Contemporary and "HOME" at the Royal Scottish Academy.
+My architectural photography was included in two exhibitions in 2016: "Grey Gardens" at Dundee Contemporary Arts and "HOME" at the Royal Scottish Academy.
 My work has been published in the Royal Incorporation of Architects in Scotland's Journal and in the Journal of the Royal Photographic Society.

 My knowledge of architecture - I have a degree in Architectural History from the University of Edinburgh - combines with that of the museum and heritage sector - my career includes being a town planner, Museum Director, the Director of Communications for a Museum Agency, and then Head of the Heritage Lottery Fund in Scotland for 16 years.
 I am a Fellow of the Society of Antiquaries of Scotland, an Affiliate Member of the Royal Incorporation of Architects in Scotland, a Member of the Museums Association and I am the current Chair of the Scottish Civic Trust.